giantswarm/rfc/merging-configmaps-gitops/README.md

-# Merging Configmaps in a gitops context
+# Merging config in a gitops context

-Our app platform utilizes configmaps heavily to pass configuration into apps.
+Our app platform utilizes configmaps / secrets heavily to pass configuration into apps.

+*The following RFC will focus on configmaps but the same problem and solution is also applicable for secrets!*

 These configmaps are often either shared between multiple instances of the same app or have shared values between apps.
 In gitops the intended solution for both of these cases is to use `bases` and `overwrites` which is achieved through `kustomize`.

 ## Problem Statement